 Our family has unforgettable experiences with first responders.

 Our youngest son suffered a seizure from a high fever when he was two years old and we were living in Montreal.
 Firefighters, paramedics, and police were in our townhouse within minutes to save his life.
 He spent a weekend in hospital under 24-hour watch but he recovered to tell the tale.

 Our local St. Albert Firefighters responded to a 911 call from our home when a kitchen appliance caught fire, spewing toxic smoke.
 They contained the damage and saved the day.

-Men and women in my circle of pastoral influence are on active duty in undercover work, policing organized crime, community service or are retired officers.
-They have my utmost admiration and appreciation.
-They are my heroes.
+Men and women in our friendship circle are on active duty in undercover work, policing organized crime, community service or are retired officers.
+They have our utmost admiration and appreciation.
+They are our heroes.

 So here’s to every firefighter, police officer, paramedic, all emergency response personnel and their spouses and loved ones.